AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/weeklyReport.md

-# Weekly Report
+# Weekly Report of Team 3

-# Week 1 - 10/09/2023 - 10/13/2023
+# 10/09/2023 - 10/13/2023

 ## Update of the fresco

-Modify the fresco image to met the customer requirements.
+Modify the fresco image to meet the customer's requirements.

 Mathis Kakal.